HOT-Media/programming_foundations/small_problems/easy_4/easy_4_exercise_5.md

-Write a method that searches for all multiples of 3 or 5 that lie between 1 and some other number, and then computes the sum of those multiples.
+Write a method that SEARCHES for all multiples of 3 or 5 that lie between 1 and some other number, and then computes the sum of those multiples.

-For instance, if the supplied number is 20, the result should be 98 (3 + 5 + 6 + 9 + 10 + 12 + 15 + 18 + 20).
+For instance, if the supplied number is 20, the result should be:
+ 98 (3 + 5 + 6 + 9 + 10 + 12 + 15 + 18 + 20).

 3,6,9,12,15,18,21,24,27,30,33,36,39,42,45,48,51,